Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   in this document, allowing for failover, redundancy and many of the other features related to the content tracks.
   The live encoder source performs the following tasks:

-          - It demuxes and receives the MPEG-2 transport stream and/or HD SDI signal
+          - It demuxes and receives the MPEG-2 Transport Stream and/or SDI signal.
-          - It formats the metadata in these streams such as SCTE-35 or SCTE 104 to timed metadata tracks
+          - It formats the metadata in these streams such as SCTE-35 or SCTE-104 to timed metadata tracks.
-          - It performs a high quality ABR encoding in different bit-rates with aligned switching points
+          - It performs a high quality ABR encoding in different bit-rates with aligned switching points.
-          - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles in kind boxes
+          - It packages all media and timed text tracks as CMAF-compliant tracks and signals track roles in kind boxes.
-          - It POSTs the addressable media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
+          - It POSTs the addressable media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in Section 5 of this document.
-          - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
+          - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting. from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
-          - In case the receiver fails, it will reconnect and resend as defined in #general and #failover
+          - In case the receiver entity fails, it will reconnect and resend as defined in [[#general]] and [[#failover]].
-          - In case the live encoder source fails it will restart and perform the steps as in #failover
+          - In case the live encoder ingest source fails it will restart and perform the steps as in [[#failover]].

-   The live encoder source can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
+   The live encoder ingest source can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
-   The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed instruction/properties from the original SDI or broadcast into the CMAF tracks.
+   The live encoder source may have some tools or configuration APIs to author the CMAF tracks and feed instruction/properties from the original SDI or broadcast into the CMAF tracks.
 The packager receives the ingested streams, and performs the following tasks.

-           - It receives the CMAF tracks, grouping switching sets based on switching set constraints
+           - It receives the CMAF tracks, grouping switching sets based on switching set constraints.
-           - When packaging to MPEG DASH, an adaptationset is created for each switchingset ingested
+           - When packaging to MPEG-DASH, an adaptation set is created for each switchingset ingested.
-           - The near constant fragment duration is used to generate segmenttemplate based presentation using either $Number$ or $Time$
+           - The near constant fragment duration is used to generate segment template based presentation using either $Number$ or $Time$.
-           - In case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments
+           - In case changes happen, the packager can update the manifest and embed in-band events to trigger manifest updates in the fragments.
            - The DASH Packager encrypts media segments according to key information available.
 This key information is typically exchanged by protocols defined in Content Protection Interchange Format (CPIX).
 This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
            - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signalled in kind box
-           - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the Manifest presentation description
+           - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the Media Presentation Description.
-           - In case a low latency mode is used, the packager may make output available before the entire fragment is received in the chunked transfer encoding
+           - In case a low latency mode is used, the packager may make output available before the entire fragment is received using HTTP chunked transfer encoding.
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
-           - The packager uses a DASH or HLS ingest to push content to an origin server of content delivery network.
+           - The packager uses DASH or HLS ingest (as specified in Section 6) to push content to the origin server of a Content Deliery Network.
-              Alternatively, it could also make content directly available as DASH or HLS as an origin server.
-In this
-              case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
+              Alternatively, it could also make content directly available as an origin server.
+In this case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
-           - The packager converts the timed metadata track and uses it to convert to either MPD Events or inband events signalled in the manifest.
+           - The packager converts the timed metadata track and uses it to convert to either MPD Events or in-band events. signalled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.
-           - In case the packager crashes or fails, it will restart itself and wait for the ingest source to perform the   actions as detailed in the section on failover
+           - In case the packager crashes or fails, it will restart itself and wait for the ingest. source to perform the actions as detailed in the section on failover.

-         The content delivery network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
+         The Content Deliery Network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
          The CDN, in case it is consuming the POST based DASH/HLS ingest performs the following tasks
            - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signalled in the manifest